-- Supports for businesses implementing the Restrictions Exemption Program: Alberta's government will soon offer a one-time payment of \$2,000 to Alberta small- and medium-sized businesses that are eligible for and choose to implement the Restrictions Exemption Program, requiring proof of vaccination, a negative test result or medical exemption.
+- Supports for tourism businesses; Alberta's government is allowing eligible accommodation providers to keep the tourism levy amounts they collect from Oct.
+1, 2021 to March 31, 2022.
+Status: announced.
+Information - Supports for businesses implementing the Restrictions Exemption Program: Alberta's government will soon offer a one-time payment of \$2,000 to Alberta small- and medium-sized businesses that are eligible for and choose to implement the Restrictions Exemption Program, requiring proof of vaccination, a negative test result or medical exemption.
 An additional \$1 million will also be available for training to support the safety of workers when implementing the Restrictions Exemption Program.
 Status: announced.
 Information - Provincial support for the live events sector; this funding allocates \$10 million to support non-profit organizations that are the primary organizers of a live experience event or that own and/or operate a live experience venue.
 Eligibility includes non-profits that organize arts, cultural, festival or sporting live experience events.
 Eligibility also includes non-profit owners and/or operators of community halls, cultural centres and museums, along with sport, arts, cultural and agricultural society venues.
 Qualifying organizations will be eligible for a grant of up to \$75,000.
 Priority will go to smaller organizations and to organizations whose events are produced in Alberta.
 Status: expired.
 Applications are now closed.

-Information
+Status: expired.
+Applications are now closed Information